Open-HSC/Open-HSC/index.md

 If you found the content on this website useful, feel free to [donate/buy me a coffee](https://buymeacoffee.com/jishnuttutk).

 I also offer private tutoring in Maths, Physics and Chemistry.
-Please feel free to reach out if interested.
+Please feel free to reach out if interested at jishnu.t.tutoring@gmail.com.

 Feedback on the website/worksheets is greatly appreciated.
 Send me an email at jishnu.t.tutoring@gmail.com.